 After Delivery: How You’ll Get Help

 Your baby has arrived and you're resting comfortably in our Mother/Baby Unit.
 Now, you'll meet with your postpartum nurse, who will show you breastfeeding basics and answer questions.
 You’ll also receive written guidelines on breastfeeding during your baby's first 4 days, along with a log book to track your baby's feeds.

 If Problems Arise: Where to Get Support

-The center is located on the third floor of the South Tower in the Mother/Baby Unit.
+The center is located on the third floor of the North Tower in the Mother/Baby Unit.
 It includes a breastfeeding store that's open six days a week, and offers a variety of services:

 - Information on what to expect during breastfeeding